vitorlimadesenvolvedor/Calculator/README.md

 > Note: If you are a Windows user, make sure that Docker is running in Linux containers mode.

-In root folder, run the command below:
+In project root folder, run the command below:
 ```sh
 docker-compose up -d
 ```